syncfusion-content/javascript-docs/readme.md

 * Enclose the each keys with `<kbd>` tag to display the keys with different styling.
 For ex, <kbd>Ctrl</kbd>+<kbd>A</kbd> .
 ## API Reference Guideline

-### Product Release Version
+### Product Release Version variable
-* To add the version no in the documentation.
-Use the below constant variables that replace the corresponding version number for each release
+* To add the version number in the documentation, use the below variables that replace the corresponding release version number while publishing.
+So that, always your content will contains the latest release version number.

 | Variable Name     	           | Output         | Description            					                             |
 | ---------------------------------|:--------------:|:----------------------------------------------------------------------:|